Post Master's degree in Communications for Intelligent Transport Systems (ITS)

 Intelligent Transportation Systems (ITS) promise to be one of the most dynamic and innovative specialization fields with a large expected industrial and business growth over the next decade.
 Understanding current and future ITS challenges and acquiring the technical and non technical means to provide practical solutions require a unique combination of expertise and experience at the boundaries of computer, telecommunication and transportation sciences.

-The emphasis is on
+The emphasis of the program is on

 - Providing a balanced theoretical and practical expertise required by leading industries in the ITS domain.